Welland Viaduct

 The viaduct is 1275 yd long and has 82 arches, each with a 40 ft span.
-It is the longest masonry viaduct across a valley in the United Kingdom.
+It is the longest viaduct across a valley in the United Kingdom.
 Built by the contractor Lucas and Aird, a total of 30 million bricks were used in the viaduct's construction.
 Completed during 1878, it has since become a Grade II listed building.